Louth Senior Football Championship

 The Louth Senior Football Championship is an annual Gaelic Athletic Association competition organised by Louth GAA among the top Gaelic football clubs in County Louth, Ireland.
 The winning club qualifies to represent the county in the Leinster Senior Club Football Championship, the winner of which progresses to the All-Ireland Senior Club Football Championship.

 Trophy

 The winning team is presented with the Joe Ward Cup, in memory of the former county Board Chairman.
-The Stabannon Parnells club were the first recipients in 1949.
+Stabannon Parnells were the first recipients in 1949.